fuhry/fuhry.com/pages/faith.md

 trust that God has everything under control and will give you strength through trials and tough decisions; pour compassion on those who hurt the most in your life.
 In short, live for others.
-People who embody these traits are beautiful to me, and I can only hope to possess all of these traits myself someday.
+I admire people who embody these traits, and I can only hope to possess all of these traits myself someday.

 ## Wait, that doesn't sound like most Christians I know. ##